jannikhuels/libhpng/README.md

 ## Who is responsible for the HYPEG project?
 The project *HYPEG* is organized by the group of [safety-critical systems](https://www.uni-muenster.de/Informatik.AGRemke/en/index.html) which is part of the institute of Mathematics and Computer Science at the Westfälischen Wilhelms-Universität Münster and lead by Prof. Dr. Anne Remke.

-## Where may I get further Informations regarding HPnGs?
+## Where may I get further information regarding HPnGs?
 There are several papers available that introduce HPnG models and use them to assess real-world systems:
 + [Hybrid Petri Nets with General One-Shot Transitions for Dependability Evaluation of Fluid Critical Infrastructures](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=5634312&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D5634312)
    Base paper: Introduction to the HPnG formalism and the Parametric Reachability analysis.